- Brand name

 Some self-help measures suggested below may help your condition and help reduce your chances of having CHD.
 Talk to your doctor, pharmacist, or dietician about these measures and for more information.

-- Diet - continue the low fat diet recommended by your doctor, dietician or pharmacist.
+- Diet - continue the healthy diet recommended by your doctor, dietician or pharmacist.

 - Weight - your doctor may advise you to lose weight if you are overweight.